 Aviation Career Training and Certification

 Guilford Technical Community College offers several degree and certificate programs for persons seeking to launch or advance their aviation career.
-Programs include Aerostructures Manufacturing and Repair, Avionics Technology, Aviation Management, Aviation Systems Technology, Structure Manufacturing, and Career Pilot Flight Training.
+Programs include Aviation Electronics (Avionics) Technology, Aviation Management, Aviation Manufacturing, Aviation Systems Technology, and Career Pilot certification.
 Visit the GTCC Academic Programs website and search for these program topics to learn more.